dominicstop/react-native-ios-context-menu/README.md

 #### 4.1.12 `ContextMenuView` [Simple Example #12](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample12.js)
 Another context menu with custom preview example.
 This example shows a counter in the context menu preview that increments every half a second.
 The context menu is also configured with a menu action to add 100 to the counter, and an action to reset the counter.
+* A `PreviewConfig` object has an optional property called `previewSize`.
+It accepts a string (a `PreviewSize` value).
+The default value of `PreviewConfig.previewSize` is `INHERIT`, which means the size of the preview is the same as the view you returned in the `renderPreview` prop.
+So in this example, the size of the preview changes to fit the content.

 <br>